-Diamondback Rattlesnake Trail is a 2.6 mile lightly trafficked point-to-point trail located near St Helena, SC that offers the chance to see wildlife and is rated as difficult.
-The trail is primarily used for hiking, birding, and mountain biking and is accessible year-round.
+Diamondback Rattlesnake Trail is a 5 mile lightly trafficked out and back trail located near St Helena, South Carolina that offers the chance to see wildlife and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash